xcixor/weConnect/README.md

 ### we_connect
-    This platform provides business owners a means to present their businesses to their customers.
+    This platform provides business owners a means to present their businesses to their customers and other businessmen.
 Customers can in turn comment about their experience on the services offered by the business.

 ### Prerequisites
     You should have the following software installed